-As I have suggested in some previous posts, one of the primary arguments for liberalism is that a liberal society allows human beings to pursue the full range of generic human goods, with individuals free to adopt those ways of life that are suited to their individual and social circumstances.
+As I have suggested in some previous posts, one of the primary arguments for liberalism is that a liberal society allows human beings to pursue the full range of generic human goods as rooted in their generic human nature, with individuals free to adopt those ways of life that are suited to their individual nature and social circumstances.

 West quotes Strauss (in a letter to Karl Lowith) as saying: "A man like Churchill proves that the possibility of magnanimity exists today exactly as it did in the fifth century B.C."

 But according to Strauss, the life of the great-souled man is a merely moral life that is not a truly good life because it is not a philosophic life.
 According to Strauss, the life of Churchill manifests "human misery, however splendid" or "despair disguised by delusion."

 Where's the demonstrative proof of this strange assertion?